theGBguy/theGBguy/README.md

 📫 How to reach me: chiran604@gmail.com

-🔭 I’m currently working on [MoviesCMP](https://github.com/theGBguy/MoviesCMP), a Compose Multiplatform sample.
+🔭 I’m currently working on [BarabiseyApp](https://github.com/theGBguy/BarabiseyApp), a Compose Multiplatform app which helps community members stay informed about events and government notices.

 👯 I’m looking to collaborate on your awesome project.